OfficeDev/open-xml-docs/docs/word/how-to-replace-the-styles-parts-in-a-word-processing-document.md

 information about the Open Packaging Conventions, see [ISO/IEC 29500-2](https://www.iso.org/iso/iso_catalogue/catalogue_tc/catalogue_detail.md?csnumber=51459).

 Styles are stored in dedicated parts within a word processing document package.
-An Microsoft Word 2010 document contains a single styles part.
+A Microsoft Word 2010 document contains a single styles part.
 Microsoft Word 2013 adds a second stylesWithEffects part.
 The following image from the Document Explorer in the Open XML SDK Productivity Tool for Microsoft Office shows the document parts in a sample Word 2013